 To use your pizza stone for campfire pizza, you will replace the cast iron pan that we discussed earlier on and use the stone instead.
 You will need a grate or rack to place this on.
 With this in mind, let’s take a look at how you can make campfire pizza recipes using a pizza stone.

 - Begin by placing the pizza stone onto the grate, above the fire.
 You will need to give the pizza stone time to heat up so while this is happening, you can get to work on other aspects of your campfire pizza.

-- Take your pizza dough on a lightly floured surface and roll it out into your desired shape and thickness.
+- Take your pizza dough on a lightly floured surface and roll it out into your desired shape and thickness (it may shrink in size a little when you stop shaping it) (it may shrink in size a little when you stop shaping it).
 You can do this following the same process we discussed when you make pizza directly in the pan.

 - Now, place the dough onto the stone and leave it to cook for around ten minutes.
 This, of course, may vary so you should keep an eye on the food during the cooking process and remove it sooner if you need to.

 - When you’re ready, take the pizza off the fire and begin spreading on your pizza sauce and toppings.
 Just like before, spread the food onto the cooked side of the base.